 When used redemptively, anger is a way to generate energy to destroy a threat.
 In this case, neither is using the “energy of anger” to attack the problem; they are attacking the other person.
 Instead of working together to solve the problem, they are attacking each other to protect their individualistic-driven concerns.
 They both have good desires and valid concerns.
 Sue wants to do better than her mom and protect her kids from the uncertainty and dangers of life.
 Ken doesn’t want to be compared to his dad and wants to protect his kids from the bullying he received growing up.
 However, the “individualistic” context of fallen life shifts their motivations.

 These heat-of-the-moment situations expose heart motives, and the best way to heal a struggling relationship is to change the posture of our hearts before the conflict.
 To move from pride to humility, from self-reliance to God’s dependence, and to use the energy of anger to address the problem in a loving, gentle, and graceful way.
 A gospel-transformed heart can respond lovingly in the heat of the moment.
-The forthcoming article will discuss the practical application of gospel truths to help folks like Ken and Sue change the posture of their hearts.
+The next article, How Conflict Addresses Motives, Leading to Redemptive Solutions, discusses the practical application of gospel truths to help folks like Ken and Sue change the posture of their hearts.
 This will help them avoid the natural, defensive responses and put on gospel-based, community-loving (other-focused) responses.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.